Brendacg616/automodelcar-cic-ipn/README.md

 TODO

 ## Run the code with bags
-To run the code with bags on the PC, it's needed to first run a mode, typing:
+To run the code with bags on the PC, having a ROS master running is needed,  you can do it by typing:

+> roscore

+or

 > bash start.bash -mode

 where "mode" is to be replaced with the desired mode.
-Then it's necesary to play the desired bag typing:
+Then, to play the desired bag, type:

 > bash play_bag.bash desired_bag

-the "desired_bag" is the file name without extention.
+where the "desired_bag" is the file name without extention.

-**IMPORTANT: before playing a ros bag file, make sure that there exists a bags/ folder inside this working space.
-Otherwise, you should modify the play_bag.bash file to adjust the path to your bags folder.**
+**IMPORTANT: before playing a ROS bag file, make sure that a bags/ folder with your bag inside it exists in your working space.
+Otherwise, you may need to modify the play_bag.bash file to adjust the path to your bags container folder.**

 ## Contact:
 If you need more info about the code, please contact: